sooryaveeravalli/CS-HealthManagement/README.md

 ### 1.1 Purpose

-The purpose of this document is to provide a comprehensive overview of the requirements for the e-HMS (Electronic Health Management System) website.
-This system is designed to streamline and manage healthcare services, including patient appointments, doctor schedules, and administrative tasks, with integrated machine learning for health predictions.
+The purpose of this document is to provide a comprehensive overview of the requirements for the HMS (Health Management System) website.
+This system is designed to streamline and manage healthcare services, including patient appointments, AI telehealth, doctor schedules, and administrative tasks, with integrated machine learning for health predictions.

-### 1.2 Scope

-The e-HMS website is a centralized platform built using the MERN stack.
-It includes three main user modules (Patient, Doctor, Admin) and integrates several machine learning models to predict health conditions.
-The system supports secure user authentication and data management, cloud-based image storage, and robust form validation.

 2\.
 Description